Henry Winkler: 1973–1984: Happy Days and stardom

 During his decade on Happy Days, Winkler also appeared in a variety of roles in film and on television.
 In film, he appeared in Heroes (1977) with Harrison Ford and Sally Field and was nominated for a Golden Globe Award for Best Actor – Motion Picture Drama.
-He later appeared in Carl Reiner's The One and Only (1978) and in Ron Howard's 1982 directorial debut, Night Shift with Shelley Long before she appeared in Cheers and a then-unknown Michael Keaton.
+He later appeared in Carl Reiner's The One and Only (1978) and in Ron Howard's 1982 directorial debut Night Shift with Shelley Long before she appeared in Cheers and a then-unknown Michael Keaton.
 He was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his work in Night Shift.

 In television, he served as executive producer and host for the 50-minute television version of the documentary, Who Are the DeBolts?
 And Where Did They Get Nineteen Kids?
 (1978), which was nominated for a Primetime Emmy Award for Outstanding Informational Series or Special.
 He was also an executive producer for the ABC Afterschool Special: Run, Don't Walk (1981), based on the novel of the same name by Harriet May Savitz, and featuring his Happy Days co-star, Scott Baio.
 He further directed Baio in the 13th episode of the Happy Days spin-off, Joanie Loves Chachi, also starring Erin Moran.

 In addition, Winkler starred in An American Christmas Carol (1979), and served as a co-host for the Music for UNICEF Concert (1979).
 He also appeared as "Fonzie" on Sesame Street to promote the letter "A" (ayyyy), later recalling that it was "the only time I ever appeared as the Fonz on something else.
 I had a strict rule about that, but they asked me and it was my pleasure."
+Winkler did appear as "Fonzie" on at least one episode of Laverne & Shirley, when he asked Laverne to allow him to host a bachelor party at the Pizza Bowl.

 Winkler was the co-host with Cheryl Ladd of the 1979 Emmy Awards.